go101/immutable-value-proposal/README.md

 }
 ```

-Note, interally, the `cap` field of a reader byte slice is set to `-1`
+Note, internally, the `cap` field of a reader byte slice is set to `-1`
 if the byte slice is converted from a string, so that Go runtime knows
 its elements are immutable.
 Converting such a reader byte slice to
 a string doesn't need to duplicate the underlying bytes.